ZINC, THE GENTLE STRENGTH and BALANCING MINERAL

 Zinc raises potassium in a slow oxidizer and tends to lower it in fast oxidizers.
 When the hair potassium level is low, taking zinc is far more effective in helping to raise it than taking potassium.

 In fast oxidizers, zinc helps to slow the oxidation rate.
-Therefore, it tends to reduce the hair potassium level in a fast oxidizer.
+Therefore, it tends to reduce the hair sodium and potassium levels in a fast oxidizer.
 In this regard, zinc functions as an adaptogen element, which means that it tends to balance both a high or a low calcium level.

 Zinc and the other trace minerals.
 This becomes complex.
 Basically, zinc can inhibit the absorption of the other trace minerals such as manganese, chromium and others.
 This is due to “competitive inhibition” at the level of the intestines.